Authorities quarantine 32 ICA officers deployed at Changi Airport who are close contacts of COVID-19 case

 "Meanwhile, ICA is closely monitoring the condition of the affected officer as well as the health status of ICA officers deployed at Changi Airport," it added.

 Separately on Thursday, MOH said seven of the affected officer's family members have tested positive for COVID-19.
-They were already placed under quarantine earlier, the ministry said in its daily COVID-19 cases update.
+They were already placed under quarantine earlier.

 The ICA officer tested positive on Apr 27 when he sought treatment at Tan Tock Seng Hospital for a fever, loss of sense of smell and body aches.